uedwinc/aws-bootcamp-cruddur-2023/journal/week8.md

 - Deploy

 - Open the frontend app, go to profile page, Edit profile and try to upload avatar.
 Then check the logs from the lambda function
-- Now go to S3 > Buckets > cruddur-uploaded-avatars and confirm the presence of the image.
+- Now go to S3 > Buckets > cruddur-uploaded-avatars and confirm the presence of the image named after the cognito user uuid.
 Also confirm it is being served in assets.cruddur.com/avatars

+**Render Avatar**

+- Create the following files: frontend-react-js/src/components/ProfileAvatar.js and frontend-react-js/src/components/ProfileAvatar.css

+- Modify frontend-react-js/src/components/ProfileInfo.js